astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 #### **ChatGPT (For Conceptual Exploration)

 *Note: SDSU provides enterprise access to all students via ChatGPT Plus* **Privacy Protection:** The SDSU enterprise account ensures "OpenAI doesn't use San Diego State University workspace data to train its models."
-Your conversations are private—this tool is provided to enhance your learning, not to monitor your work.
+Your conversations are private — this tool is provided to enhance your learning, not to monitor your work.
 Use it freely for conceptual understanding!

 **Best for:**